vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 Ansible

-- Ansible is a Cấu hình Quản lý tool owned by Red Hat
+- Ansible is a Configuration Management tool owned by Red Hat
 - Ansible itself is written in Python
 - Ansible is *agentless*
     - It doesn’t require any special software to run on the managed devices
-- Ansible uses SSH to connect to devices, make Cấu hình changes, extract info, etc
+- Ansible uses SSH to connect to devices, make Configuration changes, extract info, etc
 - Ansible uses a *push* model.
-The Ansible server (Control node) uses SSH to connect to managed devices and *push* Cấu hình changes to them
+The Ansible server (Control node) uses SSH to connect to managed devices and *push* Configuration changes to them
     - Puppet and Chef use a *pull* model

 - After installing Ansible itself, you must create several text files: